-Creating, Modifying, and Deleting Call Handler Templates in Cisco Unity Connection 10.x
+Creating, Modifying, and Deleting Call Handler Templates

 Each call handler that you add in Cisco Unity Connection is based on a template.
 Settings from the template are applied as the call handler is created.
-Unity Connection comes with one default call handler template, which has settings that are suitable for most call handlers.
+Connection comes with one default call handler template, which has settings that are suitable for most call handlers.